-Alzheimer’s disease has progressed slowly since Bob was diagnosed in 2009.
-After numerous troubling incidents with memory, erratic driving and a bout of pneumonia that landed him in the hospital, it became clear that Bob could no longer return to his home and live safely on his own.
+Alzheimer’s disease has progressed slowly since Bob was diagnosed.
+After numerous troubling incidents with memory, erratic driving, and a bout of pneumonia that landed him in the hospital, it became clear to Bob's family that he could no longer live safely on his own.

 From that moment, Pam fully understood that caregiving involves a mix of emotions.
-Maybe she should have noticed something was wrong with her father sooner.
+She felt guilty that she hadn't noticed something was wrong with her father sooner.
 Pam wanted to do the right thing but admits she was afraid to move him in with her.
 Would she know how to care for him?
 What if something happened?
 When he did move in, Pam wondered if she was doing enough.
-She still had to work.
-Sometimes the thought of an assisted living facility crossed her mind, but this thought was always accompanied by new waves of guilt.
+She still had to go to work.
+Sometimes the thought of an assisted living facility crossed her mind, but this thought was always accompanied by new waves of caregiver guilt.

 Pam and her sister, Elizabeth, had a heart-to-heart talk.
-Elizabeth had previously worked in a nursing home and helped Pam to see the situation in a different light.
-Her opinion was based more on rational, first-hand knowledge and experience, and less on emotions.
+Elizabeth had previously worked in a nursing home and helped Pam see the situation in a different light.
+Her perspective was based more on rational, first-hand knowledge and experience, and less on emotions.
 It was obvious that their father needed to live in a place where he would be cared for by professionals around the clock.
-It would also be easier on him if he moved while he was in the earlier stages of Alzheimer’s, rather than the more severe later stages.
-The other siblings, Carole and Mark, supported Pam in this decision.
+It would also be easier on him if he moved while he was in the earlier stages of Alzheimer’s disease, rather than the more severe later stages.
+Their other siblings, Carole and Mark, supported Pam in this decision.
 They all agreed: Dad would experience less stress and be able to adapt more quickly to a new environment now.
-He would establish a routine that would make him feel safe and comfortable.
+He could establish a routine that would make him feel safe and comfortable.
 Deep down, Pam knew her siblings were right.
 It was time.

 Pam and her father checked them out one by one, but they didn’t just take quick tours.
 They stayed for a while to observe the residents and get a feel for the general atmosphere at each community.
-Then they found one that Bob particularly liked: Brookdale Oakbridge in Lakeland, Florida.
+Then they found one that Bob particularly liked in Lakeland, Fl.
 Bob was especially fond of the apartment-style living and the fact that large windows provided wonderful views of nature.
 He would be able to look out his apartment windows and see trees, squirrels, songbirds and ducks every day.

 Bob and Pam spent lots of time there and made return visits at different times of day to scope out daily life, the staff, accommodations, activities, and dining options.

 They spent so much time at the community that Bob quickly became comfortable with the setting.
-In the end, the transition was easier because it was Bob who made the final decision on Oakbridge.
+In the end, the transition was easier because it was Bob who made the final decision.

-Now, months later, Bob has settled in exceptionally well.
+Bob settled in exceptionally well.
 For people with Alzheimer’s disease and other forms of dementia, a daily routine can have a calming effect and provide a sense of of safety and familiarity.
 Each evening at dinner, Bob sits at his usual table, in the same seat with three other dining buddies.
 His routine is reassuring.

 Bob also enjoys Westerns and regularly joins a group of residents to watch Bonanza.
-Some days he participates in other activities like popcorn movie nights, indoor golf tournaments, card games, bowling and dominoes.
+Some days he participates in other activities like movie nights, indoor golf tournaments, card games, bowling, and dominoes.